ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 ## Changing Service Endpoints

-Once you have a deployment, it is possible to change your public/private service endpoints configuration, with the exception of {{site.data.keyword.databases-for-mongodb}}.
+After you have a deployment, it is possible to change your public and private service endpoints configuration, except for {{site.data.keyword.databases-for-mongodb}}.

 In the _Settings_ tab of your deployment's dashboard, there is a card for _Service Endpoints_.
 You can toggle which types of connections are available to your deployment.